Plane at Newark Airport evacuated after attendants report suspicious photo

 About 150 passengers were taken off the plane onto the tarmac via stairways and were bused to a gate to board another plane.

-K9 units sniffed through the plane, and luggage was removed and rescreened.
+Police searched the plane with a bomb-sniffing dog, and luggage was removed and rescreened.

 Port Authority police detectives are investigating where the photo came from.